- Modeling and Simulation of Polymers with QuantumATK

 New QuantumATK Release O-2018.06¶

-Description: The webinar is targeted to every QuantumATK user who wants to learn more about the new features implemented in version 2018.06 of our atomic-scale modeling platform.
+Description: The webcast is targeted to every QuantumATK user who wants to learn more about the new features implemented in version O-2018.06 of our atomic-scale modeling platform.
 In particular, we will cover:

 Plane-Wave simulation engine including hybrid functional HSE06